-Women with vaginal dryness and discomfort and vaginal atrophy all benefit from additional oestrogen as do women who have found that progesterone alone does not fully control severe menopausal symptoms.
-Dr Jeffrey Dach in the USA has also found that menopausal women with depression and anxiety benefit from additional oestrogen, but balanced by progesterone.
+Women with vaginal dryness/discomfort and vaginal atrophy will benefit from additional oestrogen as will women who have found that progesterone alone does not fully control severe menopausal symptoms.
+Dr Jeffrey Dach in the USA has also found that menopausal women with depression and anxiety benefit from additional oestrogen, balanced by progesterone.

 How to decide what you need

 The key role of progesterone is to protect from the excess oestrogen that can lead to breast cancer, heart disease and more.
-Essentially its role is to balance out oestrogen so that it:
+Essentially its role is to balance out oestrogen so that it can:

-Helps break down fat, stabilises blood sugar and is a natural diuretic
+- Help break down fat, stabilise blood sugar and be a natural diuretic

 Women from puberty to pre or peri menopause generally only need progesterone to deal with their symptoms as they relate to excess oestrogen and oestrogen dominance.